 Believe it: doing is easier than writing.
-The step four was the most confuse for me.
-And that’s why I decided to show here.
+Step four was the most confusing for me.
+And that’s why I decided to show you here.

 The upstream guy

-Let’s suppose that we foked the project 2017-is-awesome to our GitHub user account.
+Let’s suppose that we forked the project 2017-is-awesome to our GitHub user account.
 So, at this moment, the original project and your fork are at the same point and equal.

-So, we start to make a lot of changes in our version of the project and we commit them.
+So, we start to make many changes in our version of the project, and we commit them.
 Simultaneously, you realize that the original project merged a pull request.
-Now, the projects aren’t equal: actually they have a lot of diferences.
+Now, the projects aren’t equal: actually, they have a lot of differences.

 - Your local project has all your changes.